 "But," you ask, "doesn't that take away your control over the quality of the final output?"
 Not really.

 If you want absolutely complete control of the final product, then sure, manipulate the image in a photo program until it satisfies you and do your own printing with a very good (not bargain) model printer, with archival inks onto top quality photo paper designed to work with your printer.
 Work away to your heart's content producing beautiful portraits or prints of special occasions.
 Special pictures, special handling.
 (And you might want to evaluate your printing results against the store prints from the earlier test.
 No cheating, print the exact same files.
-Hopefully yours are best and least faded.
+Hopefully yours are best and least faded.)

 Make a new working file folder on your hard drive and paste COPIES! there of all the photo files you want to print.
 (Just in case you change your mind as to which ones are worth printing, bring over working copies of every one of the say, vacation files.
 You can always eliminate unwanted ones later during your final decision as to which get printed.)

-Update Additional Comments November 2007
+Update Additional Comments January 2016

 If you buy a higher resolution camera today with more features (that you really/probably/maybe will use) and a more pleasant dropping price, great.
 The photo tips still work.
 And so does the gotcha that more megapixels mean bigger memory cards and more back-up disks, and eventually more memory and faster processors for another new computer, which needs new programs with more new features (than all the old features -- that you never did learn how to use) and so on ...